Located at the Southeast Corner of Washington and Delaware

 All downtown routes will change to accommodate the transit center.
 The IndyGo Forward planning initiative has identified these changes and other opportunities to make the transit network more useful for spontaneous travel system wide, which means making service more frequent.

 Just like any major construction project, the transit center will temporarily disrupt traffic near the site with lane closures and delays.
 Permanent changes to traffic flow around the Downtown Transit Center, mainly Delaware and Alabama Streets, will be made once the center is in operation.
 IndyGo and the Department of Public Works will collaborate to create the best traffic pattern.

 The Project Will be Environmentally Friendly

-- Solar power in the canopies
+- Solar panels on the canopies

-- Energy efficient lighting and HVAC
+- Energy efficient lighting, heating, and cooling